bfa-dev/movie-management-api/README.md

 ```bash
 docker ps
 ```
 This command will list all running Docker containers.
-You should see containers named `movie-management-case-local-db-1` with the image `postgres:13` in the list.
+You should see containers named `movie-management-case` with the image `postgres` in the list.

 ### 3. Installing Dependencies